North Carolina drone startup PrecisionHawk makes fifth acquisition of 2018 with Uplift Data Partners

 The commercial drone industry in the U.S. is still very young — it was only two years ago that the Federal Aviation Administration passed rules giving companies the green light to fly their own drones.
-That means some of the first movers in the industry are scaling at eye-popping rates, as evidenced by Raleigh drone startup PrecisionHawk, which today announced its fifth acquisition in one year.
+That means some of the first movers in the industry are scaling at eye-popping rates, as embodied by Raleigh drone startup PrecisionHawk, which today announced its fifth acquisition in one year.

 PrecisionHawk announced that it’s acquiring Uplift Data Partners, a Chicago-based provider of drone-based inspection services for the construction and facilities management industry, for an undisclosed amount.
 Uplift launched in 2015 as a subsidiary of Clayco, a Chicago construction giant.